PotzarellaMozarella/Jamming-with-Spotify/README.md

-# Jammming: Create a Playlist App With the Spotify API (Part One)
+# Jammming: Create a Playlist App With the Spotify API

 Welcome to the **Jammming** project!
 In this project, you will build a React web application that allows users to search the Spotify library, create a custom playlist, and save it to their Spotify account.